-The available measuring range depends on the choice of gas, size of the pipe and on whether flow conditioners are used.
+The available measuring range depends on the choice of gas and size of the pipe.
 Each measuring device is calibrated individually with air under reference operating conditions.
 No recalibration is required in the case of customer-specific gases, as the device's Gas Engine functionality converts from air to these gases.